 The first one will probably look a bit off.
 That's fine.
 The second one will be better.
 By the fifth one, you'll wonder how you worked without this.

-And if you want to save time on the texture part (which honestly was the hardest thing for me to figure out), grab some pre-made fabric brushes.
-I created collections specifically for this because I remember how frustrating it was to fake velvet or get linen texture right.
+And if you want to save time on the texture part — which was honestly the hardest thing for me to figure out — grab some pre-made fabric brushes.
+I created Procreate brush collections specifically for curtain and textile visualization because I remember how frustrating it was to fake velvet or get linen texture right.

 But the main thing?
 Just start.
 Take a photo.
 Open the app.
 See what happens.